electrode-io/electrode-native/docs/cli/cauldron/add/nativeapp.md

 * If you use the `--copyFromVersion/-c <version>` option, you do not need to add all MiniApps again after creating a new native application version in the Cauldron.
 * This option is commonly used.

+`--description`

+* Description of the native application version

 #### Remarks

 * The `ern cauldron add nativeapp <descriptor>` command is usually used when the development of a new version of the native application is started.